 Where are the notebooks stored?

-Jupyter notebooks are saved to the storage account associated with the cluster under the /HdiNotebooks folder.
+If your cluster uses Azure Storage as the default storage account, Jupyter notebooks are saved to storage account under the /HdiNotebooks folder.
 Notebooks, text files, and folders that you create from within Jupyter are accessible from the storage account.
 For example, if you use Jupyter to create a folder myfolder and a notebook myfolder/mynotebook.ipynb, you can access that notebook at

 /HdiNotebooks/myfolder/mynotebook.ipynb within the storage account.
 The reverse is also true, that is, if you upload a notebook directly to your storage account at

 /HdiNotebooks/mynotebook1.ipynb, the notebook is visible from Jupyter as well.
 Notebooks remain in the storage account even after the cluster is deleted.